dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 every 10 seconds.
 The plugin hands out responses that adhere to these assignments.
 Each DNS response contains a single IP address that's considered the best one. *Traffic* will load balance A and AAAA queries.
 The TTL on these answer is set to 5s.
 It will only return successful responses either with an answer or otherwise a NODATA response.
-NXDOMAIN responses will *never* be sent.
+Queries for non-existent clusters get a NXDOMAIN.

 The *traffic* plugin has no notion of draining, drop overload and anything that advanced, *it just acts upon assignments*.
 This is means that if a endpoint goes down and *traffic* has not seen a new